-In this tutorial, I show you how you can create a totally dynamic Power BI report, using the measuring branching technique and the power of DAX.
+In this tutorial, I show you how you can create totally dynamic Power BI reports, using the measuring branching technique and the power of DAX.
 You may watch the full video of this tutorial at the bottom of this blog.

 When I say dynamic, I mean that you may want to highlight one particular insight across all your visualizations on your report page, but then you might want to be able to select a different metric to highlight all your results on your report page.